 Growsafe Advanced Certificate

-Note: this certificate will be available from mid 2020.
+Note: this certificate will be available later in 2022.

 Who should do this course?

 This course is for owners or managers of properties and those who make decisions about the application of agrichemicals and manage or supervise others doing agrichemical application.
 This includes people working on farms, forests, orchards, vineyards and other industries where herbicides and other pesticides are used.
 The course is particularly relevant to those using motorised spray application equipment.

 On successful completion of a Growsafe Advanced course, you will be able to:

 - manage agrichemicals in accordance with NZS8409:2004

 - demonstrate knowledge of agrichemicals, their mode of action and use of adjuvants

 - prepare and implement a health and safety plan for a workplace using agrichemicals

 - manage your obligations under the Hazardous Substance and New Organisms Act 1996 (HSNO), the Health and Safety at Work Act 2016 and associated regulations, the Resource Management Act 1991 (RMA) and the Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act)